DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

     Affairs’ and ‘Arts & Music’ have also declined, as Figure 1 demonstrates.

-[^12]: Inge Sørensen, ‘Crowdsourcing and Outsourcing.
-The Impact of
+[^12]: Inge Sørensen, ‘Crowdsourcing and Outsourcing: The Impact of
     Online Funding and Distribution on the Documentary Film Industry in the UK’, *Media, Culture & Society* 34.6 (2012): p.
 734.

 [^13]: David Hickman, ‘Documentary Funding Gap Stalls Great Films Like
-    the Act of Killing’, *The Conversation,* 6 Marts 2014, [http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737](http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737).
+    the Act of Killing’, *The Conversation,* 6 March 2014, [http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737](http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737).

 [^14]: Nick Fraser is cited in David Cox, ‘Is This the End of the Line